yuriescl/ttm/README.md

 **This project is a Work In Progress.
 First version will be available soon.**

-Tiny process manager for Linux/Unix systems.
-Written in Python.
+Tiny process manager for Linux/Unix.
+Written in Python, compiled to a ~300K standalone executable binary.

+Features
+- No root access required
+- Start, watch, and stop processes easily

 How to setup development environment:
 ```